Links

 • actions - a list of actions that will be triggered in order when the trigger scenario condition is met.

 Each trigger is associated with a context of an object.
-Currently we support the following types of context:
+Currently we support the following types of contexts:

 pull_request